© Crown copyright 2017

 - any individual working in an environment where it is considered there is a risk of overdose for which the naloxone may be useful

-While there is no legal restriction under the new legislation on the supply to children or young persons of naloxone by a drug treatment service, such a decision would need very careful consideration and oversight and would need to be made on a case by case basis.
+While there is no legal restriction under the October 2015 legislation on the supply to children or young persons of naloxone by a drug treatment service, such a decision would need very careful consideration and oversight and would need to be made on a case by case basis.

 An appropriately competent professional acting within a suitable clinical governance framework would have to consider the needs of each child or young person, taking account of potential benefits to the child of the intervention and any risks.
 They are expected always to take proper account of the child or young person’s ability to understand the issues involved and to provide suitable consent.
 In the case of a child who exercises a carer role for a drug-using parent, consideration of the interests of the child can be quite complex.